 Why don’t women speak up more to answer questions, or to make corrections?

-If we’re confident in our careers, ourselves or our interests then there should be nothing stopping up from pointing out that maybe we don’t want to go out for tapas with the girls.
-Or that, actually, World War Two started on the 1st September 1939, not the day the Archduke Ferdinand was assassinated.
+If we’re confident in our careers, ourselves, or our interests then there should be nothing stopping up from pointing out that maybe we don’t want to go out for tapas with the girls.
+Or that, actually, World War Two started on the 1st September 1939, not the day Archduke Ferdinand was assassinated.

 How are women to start businesses or take on leadership roles if we’re not speaking up on the smaller things as well?

 I’m not saying that we all need to go out and start shouting our opinions or correcting everything, that’s just uppity and rude to the extreme.
 But if correcting someone benefits you, or someone else even, then do it!

 Channel your inner Dame Carmen Callil and know that to be perceived as an intelligent and strong woman you need to speak up every now and again and not fade into the background for the sake of seeming polite.
 What you’re actually being perceived as is invisible, and voiceless.